Why It May Be Time For a Professional Reinvention

 - Embrace Your Uniqueness: Personality refers to your unique patterns of mental, emotional, physical, and behavioral characteristics.
 Your personality preferences play a huge role in the types of work or work environments you may enjoy and thrive in or…not.
 The moment an organization wants to change your nature in any of these ways, it creates obstacles and unhappiness.
 Choosing an industry or workplace that allows you to be [and values] you being your authentic self – regardless of who that is, is worth it’s weight in gold.
 Knowing yourself and understanding the value you bring to the business will give you the confidence and courage to be unwavering in your standards and the organizational culture benefits from that as well.

-- Assess Your Competencies & Skill Set: One of the most frustrating thing about adult-ing is that you are catagorized For example, if you kicked off your career in retail, you are a life-long retailer and good luck trying to break into other industries.
+- Assess Your Competencies & Skill Set: One of the most frustrating things about adult-ing is that you are catagorized endlessly.
+For example, if you kicked off your career in retail, you are a life-long retailer and good luck trying to break into other industries.
 Inside retail there is another banal challenge – you are categorized and candidate sourced as your previous experience in – for example – hard-lines, soft-lines, luxury, discount, big-box, specialty…you get the picture.
-Reinventing your candidate strategy to highlight your talents [in lieu of your work history] will benefit your of your ability to communicate and market yourself to other organizations or industries.
+Reinventing your candidate strategy to highlight your talents [in lieu of your work history] will benefit your ability to communicate and market yourself to other organizations or industries.
 A laundry list of past accomplishment & experience doesn’t tell your whole story.
 You need to be your biggest champion when it comes to you expertise & interests.

 - Create Or Re-Create Your Brand: This is where the four previous points intersect.
 Market your unique combination of passions and talents.
 Model and create your story about why you are a valuable commodity to your current company or to a new one if your current company doesn’t value all that you have to offer and contribute.